elena-krismer/Project_FASTQtrimmer/Report/Report.md

 | write_outputfile() | *O(n)* |
 | write_summary()   | *O(1)* |

 *Table 2* Big O analysis in the main functions of the program.
-Where n is the number of lines, and m the length of the read.
 *Note*: This table only represents an overview of the O-complexity.

 O(n + 1 + n + 2n + n + n + n + 1) = *O(n)*